 Sending any child to school may often cause a parent great anxiety.
 The thought of leaving their child in the care of strangers for an extended period of time can be worrisome.
 This anxiety becomes ten-fold when sending a child with diabetes to school.
-No one can possibly care for our child as well as we do so how do you keep your child as safe as possible when you aren’t there?
+No one can possibly care for our child as well as we do.
+How then do you keep your child as safe as possible when you aren’t there?

 Before sending your child with diabetes to school, take a moment to familiarize yourself with their policy regarding diabetes care.

-If you live in the USA, you should have a 504 Plan in place that outlines the quality of care and responsibilities legally required by the school.
+If you live in the USA, you should have a 504 Plan in place.
+It outlines the quality of care and responsibilities legally required by the school.
 If you live in Canada the road is not as clear.

-In Canada, education policies are regulated on a provincial level.
-While there may be a provincial policy regarding the care of children with diabetes in school, there often also are school board policies as well.
+In Canada, education policies fall under provincial jurisdiction.
+While there may be a provincial policy regarding the care of children with diabetes in school, some board have policies as well.

 Who can administer insulin or glucagon at school?

 The administering of insulin and/or glucagon in school depends on where you live.
 In some areas, a school nurse will assist with insulin delivery and be fully trained in glucagon.
 Other districts will require the parents to find someone to administer insulin and will not administer glucagon in an emergency.

 Who can administer insulin and glucagon in the US?